Applying for a License

 Getting a Contractor's License

-Click on items to see or hide detail information.
+Click on items to see or hide detailed information.

 A Qualifying Party is a regularly employed person with the necessary experience, knowledge and skills as defined under A.R.S. § 32-1122(E).